tnjohansson/dev-hub/README.md

 | RAM      | > GB     | 120ns [1]        |

 _[1] RAM is only accessed if none of the caches holds the data.
 So for RAM access the latency is L1+L2+L3+51ns=120ns_

+The only known profiler which will identify cache misses is [Intel VTune Performance Analyzer](https://software.intel.com/en-us/intel-vtune-amplifier-xe).
+On Linux the [perf](https://developers.redhat.com/blog/2014/03/10/determining-whether-an-application-has-poor-cache-performance-2) or [papi](http://icl.cs.utk.edu/papi) can be used.
+And [PCM](https://github.com/opcm/pcm) looks interesting.

 ### Memory